jac3km4/redscript-dap/README.md

 - congratulations, you can now interact with the debugger, make sure to read about [known issues](#known-issues)

 # known issues
 - the debugger currently only stops at function calls, breakpoints set at lines that do not contain any function calls will do nothing, which may result in surprising jumps sometimes
     - intrinsics like `Equals`, `ArrayPush` and so on are not function calls and will not stop the debugger
 - stepping might appear to be stuck on a line sometimes, but it's not - it's usually due to the fact that the line that contains a lot of function calls which might be non-obvious like casts and calls to operators, the debugger will sequentially step over them
 - you cannot manually pause or access threads, use breakpoints
+- the game currently doesn't give up focus on breakpoints, I recommend either running the game in windowed mode next to VSCode or running them on separate screens
 - using 'Step Out' while in a function invoked directly from CET will cause the debugger to hang up and requires a restart